Data-Captains/3-tactics-to-improve-your-cluster-analysis/README.md

 1. Set up `git-lfs`: follow [these instructions](https://git-lfs.github.com/) up to `git lfs install` included.

-   REMOVE THIS STEP IF YOUR PROJECT DOES NOT REQUIRE GIT-LFS.

 1. The Jupyter notebook and all associated data can be found in the `project` repository.
 You can start the Jupyter server with